Home

 Prior Learning Assessment

-Applicants who do not meet the standard admission criteria above may be considered using a Prior Learning Assessment (PLA).
-The MFA Admission Committee will determine if an applicant meets the admission criteria during the admission evaluation stage, or if a PLA is required.
-PLA candidates should explain, in the personal statement, your motivation for seeking entrance to the program and expand upon why you think your life and work experience and/or related formal education and courses merit adjudication.
+PLA candidates should explain, in the personal statement, their motivation for seeking entrance to the program and expand upon why they think their life and work experience and/or related formal education and courses merit adjudication.

 Creative Nonfiction